-Forced and Early Marriage: The law states that the minimum age for marriage is 17 for women and 18 for men, but a mayor of a district may lower the age by one year in exceptional cases.
-In April the president signed into law amendments that increase the punishments for violations of the marriage law.
-The Women’s Committee was conducting a systematic awareness-raising campaign among the population about the harm caused by child marriage and early births.
-The committee regularly held public meetings with community representatives and girls in schools to raise awareness of the importance of education, self-reliance, financial independence, and the right to free choice.
+Early and Forced Marriage: The minimum legal age for marriage is 17 for women and 18 for men, although a district mayor may lower the age by one year in exceptional cases.
+The Women’s Committee and mahalla (neighborhood) representatives conducted systematic awareness-raising campaigns among the population about the harm caused by child marriage and early births.
+The Women’s Committee regularly held public meetings with community representatives and girls in schools to raise awareness of the importance of education, self-reliance, financial independence, and the right to free choice.
 Child marriage had a prevalence rate of 7.2 percent.
-In some rural areas girls as young as 15 occasionally were married in religious ceremonies not officially recognized by the state.
+In some rural areas, girls as young as 15 occasionally were married in religious ceremonies not officially recognized by the state.

 The minimum age for consensual sex is 16.
 The punishment for statutory rape is 15 to 20 years’ imprisonment.
-The production, demonstration, and distribution of child pornography (involving persons younger than 21) is punishable by fine or by imprisonment for up to three years.
+The production, exhibition, and/or distribution of child pornography (involving persons younger than 21) is punishable by fine or by imprisonment for up to three years.

 International Child Abductions: The country is a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
-For country-specific information see https://travel.state.gov/content/childabduction/english/country/uzbekistan.html.
+For country-specific information see travel.state.gov/content/childabduction/english/country/uzbekistan.html.

 Trafficking in Persons